ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

    tied to the underlying behavior of either host language or implementation.
-8. Add a bytecode interpreter mode and bytecode compilation to the Go-based interpreter, ideally bringing the performance of the Go-based interpreter more inline with similar bytecode-based interpreters such as CPython or the Lua VM.
+8. Add a bytecode interpreter mode and bytecode compilation to the Go-based interpreter, ideally bringing the performance of the Go-based interpreter more in line with similar bytecode-based interpreters such as CPython or the Lua VM.

 The idea with each one of these phases is to do the minimum amount of work